-Monitoring Project: Get involved with a citizen science monitoring project.
-Find universities or local organizations that are already monitoring the problem your community is facing and volunteer to be a part of the team that collects data.
-By participating in monitoring, you will learn more and have opportunities to engage others in a meaningful conversation and action.
+Monitoring Project: Get involved with a citizen science monitoring project!
+Find universities or local organizations that are already monitoring a problem your community is facing and volunteer to be a part of the team that collects data.
+Many states have Beach Monitoring Programs that depend on citizen collected data.
+By participating in monitoring, you will learn more and have opportunities to engage others in meaningful conversation and action.